openforis/sepal-doc/docs/source/team/contribute.rst

     Located in the :code:`sepal-doc/docs/source/cli/` folder.

+-   **Workflows** – Different combinations of SEPAL tools and recipes to perform complex data analyses.

+    Located in the :code:`sepal-doc/docs/source/workflows/` folder.

+-   **Features** – Features that are available across various recipes and modules to analyse, combine and visualize different types of data.

+    Located in the :code:`sepal-doc/docs/source/feature/` folder.

 -   **Team** – A hidden section only available to team members, which helps them contribute to the platform.

     Located in the :code:`sepal-doc/docs/source/team/` folder.